thaliaarchi/notes/topics/tree-sitter.md

   Recovery in LR Parsers](http://web.archive.org/web/20240302031213/https://what-when-how.com/compiler-writing/bottom-up-parsing-compiler-writing-part-13/) describes several.
 Max Brunsfield describes error recovery by forking at a high level at Strange Loop 2018, but mentions none of those strategies.
+- Since GLR parsing resembles PikeVM, what optimizations from regular expression searching can be applied to parsing?
+- What about languages that require extra state to parse?
+Like Ruby disambiguating `/` between division and regular expressions with name resolution or C++ templates needing expansion during parsing.

 ## Chumsky